Cycle classes on the moduli of K3 surfaces in positive characteristic

-At this point however we follow a strategy which is different from that used in \lcite{ekedahl10::cycle+class+e+o+strat}: Instead of using formulas of Fulton and Pragacz we shall use a Pieri type formula.
-This introduces a new problem.
+At this point however we follow a strategy which is different from that used in \cite{ekedahl10::cycle+class+e+o+strat}: instead of using formulas of Fulton and Pragacz we shall use a Pieri type formula.
+This fits well with the fact that we have linearly ordered strata, but it introduces a new problem.
 This Pieri formula involves many different strata all of which will have to be pushed down to the moduli space.
-Comparing with the map from the complete flag space $\Fl(n)$ (of $\SO(n)$) to the space $\sI(n)$ of isotropic $1$-dimensional subspaces we have the following situation.
-In the case of $\Fl(n)$ each Schubert cell of the complete flag space maps to a Schubert cell of $\sI(n)$.
-For each Schubert cell of $\sI(n)$ there is a unique Schubert cell of $\Fl(n)$ that maps isomorphically to it (the \emph{final} cell in our terminology).
+Comparing with the map from the complete flag space $\Fl_n$ (of ${\SO}(n)$) to the space ${\mathcal I}(n)$ of isotropic $1$-dimensional subspaces we have the following situation.
+In the case of $\Fl_n$ each Schubert cell of the complete flag space maps to a Schubert cell of ${\mathcal I}(n)$.
+For each Schubert cell of ${\mathcal I}(n)$ there is a unique Schubert cell of $\Fl_n$ that maps isomorphically to it (the \emph{final} cell in our terminology).
 All non-final cells map to a cell with positive dimensional fibres and hence their cycle classes will push down to $0$.
-In our case the situation is the same up to first order.
-That means that the map on a final stratum is étale and on a non-final stratum it is non-separable.
-The degree with which a final stratum maps to a stratum on our moduli space can be computed (and usually is greater than $1$) and the result is analogous to the abelian case.
+In our case the situation is the same up to infinitesimal order $p-1$.
+That means that the map on a final stratum is \'etale and on a non-final stratum it is non-separable.
+The degree with which a final stratum maps to a stratum on our moduli space can be computed (and usually is greater than $1$) and the result is analogous to the case of abelian varieties.
 For a non-final stratum we can either see that its image is lower-dimensional, and hence can be ignored, or we can find a factorization, called a \emph{shuffle}, of the projection as an inseparable map of computable degree to another stratum and the projection of that latter stratum.
 Iterating this we either get that a stratum has lower-dimensional image or that the projection factors as an inseparable map (of computable degree) to a final stratum and the projection of the final stratum.
-This allows us to get a complete description of the push down of the formulas coming from the Pieri formula and hence formulas for the cycle classes of the strata on the moduli space.
+This allows us to get a complete description of the push down of the classes coming from the Pieri formula and thus we get formulas for the cycle classes of the strata on the moduli space.